-In fact, there are no superfoods for people!
-Only in the world of unicorns and leprechuans do such foods exist.
+There are no superfoods for people or dogs!
+Only in the world of unicorns and leprechauns do such foods exist.
 In fact, there is no legal definition or standards that distinguish “superfoods” from other foods.
-There isn’t even an agreed upon list of which foods are superfoods.
-If it weren’t for Hollywood hype from celebrity actor or doctor talk shows, the notion of superfoods would probably not exist.
+There isn’t even an agreed-upon list of which foods are superfoods.
+If it weren’t for Hollywood hype from celebrity actors or doctor talk shows, the notion of superfoods would probably not exist.

 What is a superfood?